MewX/mewx.github.io/_posts/2021-03-28-worst-ebook-reader-platform-contendo-jp.md

 The first thing I could think of the encryption definitely was related to some key exchange algorithms.

-So, I set up Fiddler on Windows to capture the texts.
+So, I set up Fiddler on Windows to capture the key texts.
-However, the packages could not be captured as experimented.
+However, the packages could not be captured as expected.

 Therefore, I looked deeper into the installed files.
 There was a JDK directory inside!